astralfrontier-itch-io/witch/rules/rules.md

 Broombridge is a melange of architectural styles, old manors and new shops, fountains and parks, statues to the folk heroes of olden time, homes and gardens.
-Sturdry farmers come to sell their wares to friendly city folk.
+Sturdy farmers come to sell their wares to friendly city folk.

 Broombridge has a history with magic (pick one or more):